About Me

 Having taken our leave of 5 Cwmdonkin Drive, we drove to the Dylan Thomas Centre in Swansea's former docklands (now rather pretentiously called the 'Maritime Quarter'), where there are lots of interesting displays about Dylan and the legacy of his 39 short years.

-There's a very poignant moment when a young Benjamin Zephaniah appears, reading 'Do Not Go Gentle into That Good Night'.
+There's a very poignant moment when a young Benjamin Zephaniah appears in a reading that's more an exhortation of 'Do Not Go Gentle into That Good Night'.

 Even sadder, a photo of Dylan post-mortem and a sculpture cast from his death mask.

-Then back to Uplands and a splosh through the rain around Cwmdonkin Park, where the young Dylan spent so much of his time playing, and which so influenced his writing.
+Then back to Uplands and a splosh around Cwmdonkin Park, where the young Dylan spent so much of his time playing, and which so influenced his writing.
 It's full of memorials to the greatest of poets.

 We stopped for an ice cream, which I'm sure Dylan must have done too, although probably not for a Sidoli's Cookie Dough and Cappuccino Mocha Swirl double scoop in a waffle cone.